Skip to Content

 The WNYPGA Junior Tour is a strong believer and advocates for fair play and competition for all.
 One of the best ways to achieve that is by having our players know the Rules of Golf and how they pertain to tournament golf while playing in our Tour events.
 It is the player’s responsibility to know the rules.
 Spectators are not to be used as rules officials.

-management encompassing test to be eligible for PLAYER OF THE YEAR.
+Each player will be required to take a rules-etiquette-course management encompassing test.
 This will be an “open book” test focusing on the most common rules and situations players will encounter.
 They can, and are actually encouraged to, use the USGA Rules app to complete the test.
 When a score of 75% or higher is reached the player will be able to register for individual events.
 A player may take the test multiple times to reach the 75% goal if needed.
 The test will be part of the membership registration process.

 Spectators Expectations: